-22 January 2011: At the Tanegashima Space Center, JAXA, the Japan Aerospace eXploration Agency, launched a two-stage H-IIB rocket carrying an H-II Transfer Vehicle with supplies for the International Space Station.
-At 05:37:57 UTC (2:37:57 p.m., local time) the Kounotori 2 lifted off from Yoshinobu Launch Complex Y-2 on Tanegashima, an island south of Kyushu, Japan.
+22 January 2011: At 05:37:57 UTC (2:37:57 p.m., Japan Standard Time), JAXA, the Japan Aerospace eXploration Agency, launched a two-stage H-IIB rocket carrying an H-II Transfer Vehicle from the Tanegashima Space Center, with supplies for the International Space Station.
+The Kounotori 2 lifted off from Yoshinobu Launch Complex Y-2 on Tanegashima, an island south of Kyushu, Japan.

 The H-II Transfer Vehicle was manufactured by Mitsubishi Heavy Industries.
 It has an approximate length of 9.8 meters (32.2 feet) and diameter of 4.4 meters (14.4 feet).
 Kounotori 2 carried 5,300 kilograms (11,685 pounds) of supplies and equipment.
 The transfer vehicle docked at the ISS on 27 January and remained at the station for 22 days.
 It empty transfer vehicle reentered the atmosphere on 30 March 2011 and was destroyed.

 The H-IIB orbital launch vehicle is 56.6 meters (185.7 feet) long, with a diameter of 5.2 meters (17.1 feet).
 Excluding the payload, the rocket has a mass of 531 metric tons (1,170,655 pounds).
 It is capable of lifting a 19,000 kilogram (41,888 pounds) payload to low Earth orbit, or 8,000 kilograms (17,637 pounds) to a geosynchronous orbit.